with Jeremy Westcott

 I would encourage you to meditate on scriptures about God’s mercies, His lovingkindness and covenant love, because they are the basis of our transformation.
 God’s mercies are motivated by His love, and His love motivates us to change.

 Is there anything of the old that you need to exchange?
 Anything which is death to you that you want to exchange for life?
 Come to the cross.
 If you have a mindset that is fearful of what God might do if you were to surrender and allow Him to transform you, then come to the cross.
-If you think God punishes you, then you really need to come to the cross.
+If you think God will punish, is punishing or has ever punished you, then you really need to come to the cross.

-You can do this in a practical way.
+You can do this in a practical way if you find it helpful.
 Just as the parties in a covenant would walk through and around the split pieces of the sacrificed animal in a figure-of-eight or eternity symbol, you can walk a path the same shape, and come to the intersection, the crossover point, the point of exchange.
 At that point you can break bread, and exchange the old for the new.
 You can be set free from bondage and from everything that is holding you back, because you walk through the victory that Jesus secured for you.

 You can come to the cross today.